prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 1. **Your mnemonic language**.
 You can see the different options available, where English is one of the options, among others
 2. **The network** you wish to perform this operation for.
 Select the `zhejiang` network for this tutorial
 3. Enter your **mnemonic** next
 4. Next, you will be asked for your the index of the withdrawal key you wish to use.
-For **most users**, this will be the default of 0 unless you know what you are doing.
+For **most users**, this will be 0 for the first validator, 1 for their second, etc....
 5. You will then be asked the **validator** **indices** for the validators you wish to generate the message for.
 You can find your validator indices on block explorers such as [https://beaconcha.in](https://beaconcha.in) or in your Prysm validator client logs.
 For example, the validator with public key `0x8078c7f4ab6f9eaaf59332b745be8834434af4ab3c741899abcff93563544d2e5a89acf2bec1eda2535610f253f73ee6` on [https://beacocha.in](https://beacocha.in) has validator index 8 by navigating to its [page](https://beaconcha.in/validator/8)
 6. Next you will be asked for your **withdrawal credentials,** which you should now have if you followed this guide
 7. Next you will be asked for the Ethereum address you wish to use to receive your withdrawn funds.
 This needs to be checksummed, and you can get it from your wallet or a block explorer. **You cannot change this once it is set on-chain**, so triple check it